 - We advise you to exercise normal safety precautions in Fiji.
-Exercise common sense and look out for suspicious behaviour, as you would in Australia.
+You should exercise common sense and look out for suspicious behaviour, as you would in Australia.
+Monitor the media and other sources for changes to local travelling conditions.

 - Be a smart traveller.
 Before heading overseas: